Prepare for an emergency

 For power supply and outages, please contact your energy provider.

-For questons about power outages, and device compatibility with the nbn™ network, visit our device compatibility guide.
+For questions about power outages, and device compatibility with the nbn™ access network, visit the nbn device compatibility guide.

 State Emergency Service